s-clausen/cecher/README.md

 ### Input & Options

-The Cecher currently supports an input in the form of a rational point cloud, where numerator and denominator are seperated by a forward-slash, and values are seperated by a whitespace ([examples]).
+The Cecher supports an input in the form of a decimal point cloud, where a whitespace seperates values ([examples]).
 The input is given in a file whose name is passed as a command line argument.

 The following preprocessor macros are supported: